This page includes the most common questions we receive. We will strive to add to this page as new questions arise.

 Students deliver two 15-minute oral exams; one for your preliminary and another for your final dissertation.
 You will also be expected to present to your peers prior to your preliminary and final exam and observe three peers’ presentations.

 A literature review is not an essay.
-It is a scholarly work that summarizes and synthesizes the literature, and is presented in the voice of the literature.
+It is a scholarly work that groups and synthesizes the literature, and is presented in the voice of the literature.
 The author’s voice is secondary.
 Refer to our Literature Review Guidelines and several admin updates (mostly in the General Field section) in the community for more details.

 Each course requires a form in order to register.
 (See our Forms page for more details)